Nao's analysis results

 BIG5-BASIC

-Being introverted can be attributed to a high tendency towards individualism.
+Being introverted can be attributed to a strong tendency towards individualism.

-Considering that Intimacy and Individualisation rank highly in Clifton Strengths, and Communication is a lower-ranked trait, it can also be said that interacting with others is challenging, and acting independently leads to greater stability.
+Considering that Intimacy and Individualisation rank highly in Clifton Strengths, and Communication is a lower-ranked trait, it can also be said that she finds interpersonal communication challenging and feels more stable when acting independently.

-Emotionality remains stable except during illness, indicating a stronger logical mindset and strategic thinking in calm states.
+Emotionality remains stable except during illness, suggesting heightened logic and strategic thinking during normal calm states.
 These align with Clifton Strengths.

 |---|---|---|